LLNL/b-mpi3/README.md

 ```

 This completes the replacement of the original MPI interface.
-Further steps can be taken to exploit more safety of the library.
+Further steps can be taken to exploit the safety provided by the library.
-For example, instead of using the pointer from the dynamic arrays, we can use the iterators to describe the start of the sequences.
+For example, instead of using pointers from the dynamic arrays, we can use the iterators to describe the start of the sequences.

 ```cpp
 ...